Nutrition is important to mesothelioma patients for one reason: Impact on prognosis.

 Nutrition Before Treatment

-One early sign of pleural mesothelioma is weight loss.
+One early sign of mesothelioma is weight loss.
 Before a diagnosis, losing weight without trying can signal something is wrong in the body.

 Unfortunately, losing weight without trying can compromise the body’s ability to recover from medical procedures and treatments.